 1. Adaptive human behavior and the spread of infectious diseases.
 This work, funded by the NIH and the NSF, investigates how people respond to epidemics and how these responses shape the nature of epidemics.
 This work involves both theoretical modeling and empirical work.
 For some examples of my work in this area see:

 2. Linkages between locusts, livestock management, nitrogen cycling, and markets.
-This is a new project, supported by the NSF, that investigates how ecological dynamics link the decisions people make over space and time.
+This project, supported by the NSF, investigates how ecological dynamics link the decisions people make over space and time.
 Locusts are a major concern for food security in many places in the world, and livestock management may influence both the local outbreaks of locusts and migratory locust plagues.
 We are trying to figure out how this couple system works.
 For more information see:

-4. Management of recreational fisheries.
+Management of recreational fisheries.
 This work, previously supported by NOAA, takes on some of the unique challenges of common pool resources that do not have direct market links because they provide cultural rather than provisioning ecosystem services.
 Some examples of my work in this area can be found at:

 The Economics of Asian Citrus Pyslid (ACP) and Citrus Greening

 Citrus Greening is devastating the US Citrus industry.
 With support from USDA we investigated how individuals responded to ACP spread, the insect that vectors citrus greening.
 Core results were that foreclosures in California seemed to have aided spread of this horrific agricultural pest

 and that there are potential positive feedbacks when one individual controls the spread of the pest, it can provide incentives for others to do the same.